Ptujec/LaunchBar/Recent-Messages/README.md

 The performance may vary a little.
 Getting names takes a while.
 We try to compensate that with caching.
 But on the initial run the action might take a second.

-If you want to renew cached names hold <kbd>command</kbd> when running the action.
+If you want to renew cached names hold `command` when running the action.

 Cached data is stored in the actions support path (`~/Library/Application Support/LaunchBar/Action Support/ptujec.LaunchBar.action.RecentMessages`).